confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 #### Schema Inference Type Handling

 ksqlDB supports the `null` value for `KEY` and `VALUE` columns.
-This means that if a field in the physical schema is a required type, it's translated to an optional type in the logical schema.
-This has subtle implications for data serialization, which are explained in the following section.
+If a field in the physical schema is a required type, it's translated to an optional type in the logical schema.
+This has subtle implications for data serialization which are explained in the following section.

 !!! important
-    For unsupported types in physical schema, ksqlDB ignores them and continues translating supported types to the logical schema.
+    - ksqlDB ignores unsupported types in the physical schema and continues translating supported types to the logical schema.
 You should verify that the logical schema is translated as expected.

-!!! important
-    During schema translation from a physical schema to a logical schema, `struct` type field names are used as column names in the logical schema.
-Field names aren't uppercased, in contrast with schema inference _without_ a schema id, which does translate field names to upper case.
+    - During schema translation from a physical schema to a logical schema, `struct` type field names are used as column names in the logical schema.
+      Field names _are not_ translated to upper case, in contrast with schema inference without a schema id, which _does_ translate field names to upper case.

 #### Schema Compatibility Check for Derived View

 You can use schema IDs when creating a materialized views, but instead of inferring the logical schema for the view, the schema is used to check compatibility against the query's projection and serialized output data.
 For compatibility checks, the inferred logical schema must be a superset of the query's projection schema, which means corresponding column names, types, and order must match.
 The inferred logical schema may have extra columns.

-Consider the following statement:
+The following example creates the `pageviews_new` topic as the result of a SELECT query:

 ```sql
 CREATE STREAM pageviews_new